vimtaai/gumdrop/README.md

 <script src="path/to/gumdrop.js">
 ```

-Be aware, that you have to serve your files with `http` protocol, as the `file` protocol does not support fetch requests.
+Be aware, that you have to serve your files via `http`/`https` protocol, as the `file` protocol does not support fetch requests.

 Markdown files in the `pages` folder can be loaded. **Gumdrop** watches the hash fragment of the URL and loads the corresponding Markdown file from the `pages` folder.
 The parsed Markdown files get rendered in the `<main>` HTML node.
 The default file that gets loaded if no file is specified is `pages/index.md`.
 To create a link to another file in the `pages` folder simply create a fragment link with its name.